Studienstiftung: Financial support

-Financial support includes an allowance (€300 monthly).
-Scholars can receive a need-based basic scholarship, which is calculated according to the BAföG (Federal Training Assistance Act) and can be up to €744 per month.
+Financial support includes an allowance (€300 monthly) and subsidies for health and long-term care insurance.
+Scholars can receive a need-based basic scholarship, which is calculated according to the BAföG (Federal Training Assistance Act) and can be up to €855 per month.
+Additional funds are provided for studendts with children.

-PhD scholars receive a monthly award of €1,350 plus a research allowance of €100.
-Additional funds are provided for students and PhD students with children.
+PhD scholars receive a monthly award of €1,550 (from 1st October 2025: 1,650€ plus a research allowance of €100.
+Additional funds are provided for PhD students with children.
 Financial support is regulated by the guidelines of the German Ministry of Education and Research (BMBF).

 Visits abroad are also supported by grants or overseas allowances and the partial payment of tuition fees.
 Under the terms of No. 11 Einkommensteuergesetz (EStG – German Income Tax Law) scholarship payments are tax-free.

 Academic support

-The Studienstiftung's academic support includes summer schools, research groups, language courses, workshops and mentoring by local tutors, academics who carry out this task for the Studienstiftung on a voluntary basis.
+The Studienstiftung's academic support includes summer schools, research groups, language courses, workshops and mentoring by liaison professors, academics who carry out this task for the Studienstiftung on a voluntary basis.
 Scholars are required to submit a report on their studies and other activities every semester during the first semesters (usually until the end of the fourth semester), and once a year thereafter.
 Scholars can also apply for funding in order to organise their own conferences and other events.

-Studienstiftung offers yearly two-week subsidised summer academies which are its "central event format" for scholarship holders.
+The Studienstiftung offers yearly two-week subsidised summer academies, which are its "central event format" for scholarship holders.
 Scholars themselves can also organise shorter academies and benefit from similar subsidisation.
-For instance, queer scholarship holders have been making use of this possibility to organise annual meetings since 2001.
+For instance, queer scholarship holders have been making use of this possibility to organise annual meetings since 2001, with financial support from the Studienstiftung since the 2014 edition.